fbpx

 As you may already know, Daytona Beach has quite a reputation with rowdy spring breakers.
 Indeed, some people have dubbed Daytona "Party City."
 Plus, since Daytona Beach is home to huge NASCAR races, it generates a lot of excitement with revelers and adrenaline junkies.

-Also, you should consider what beach-going experience you want before choosing between Cocoa Beach vs. Daytona Beach.
-Please remember that Daytona Beach has hard-packed sand [which is why cars are allowed to park on it!].
-Cocoa Beach has more powdery white sand that's great for walking but not as great for bicycling.
+Daytona Beach has hard-packed sand [which is why cars are allowed to park on it!].
+Cocoa Beach has more powdery white sand, which is great for walking but not for bicycling.

 What's More Family-Friendly: Cocoa Beach vs. Daytona Beach?

-As mentioned above, Cocoa Beach is the clear winner in the family-friendly category.
 Daytona Beach isn't "Sin City," but there's a greater chance you'll run into non-PG phenomena here versus Cocoa.
 Also, Cocoa Beach has more family-friendly attractions.

 Most notably, Cocoa Beach is near the NASA Kennedy Space Center.
 You could also take the kids to Cocoa Beach's Dinosaur Store & Museum or sign up for surfing lessons at Ron Jon Surf Shop.